Monday May 08, 2017

 - Full Episode

 Kristin Kreuk is a Canadian actress known for her roles in television series like Edgemont, Smallville and Beauty and the Beast.
-She recently read Homegoing by Yaa Gyasi and loved it.
+She recently read Homegoing by Yaa Gyasi.

 I found it incredibly moving because it explores how our narratives are tied to our history: how we are, who we are, where our world is at.
 There are a lot of people who don't have a connection to those narratives.
 They got lost over time.
 There's a quote in the book that I really loved, where a character says, "When you study history, you must always ask yourself: whose story am I missing?
 Whose voice was suppressed so that this voice could come forth?"
 I think this relates to our own personal lives and that these histories aren't separate from us.
 That they are a part of our own experience and our current lives.